 GFOA’s leadership team understands that there may always be biases and concerns of which we are unaware, but has determined, with significant member input, that when confronted with new information on how our words or actions may negatively impact a particular group, it is our collective professional responsibility to give that information serious consideration.

 While GFOA recognizes that the spellings of the South African slur, the Arabic term, and the acronym are different – as are the contexts in which they are used – the organization has determined that as influential community leaders with a shared commitment to diversity, equity, and inclusion, there is a responsibility to act.
 While doing so, GFOA and our partners can demonstrate our values in action, become more inclusive, and create safer spaces for the important work that we conduct.

 Effective Immediately, no end-date identified.

-Note: This policy statement was approved by GFOA's Executive Board on March 5, 2021, and will be voted on by GFOA membership at the annual business meeting in July 2021.
+Note: This policy statement was approved by GFOA's Executive Board on March 5, 2021, and approved by GFOA membership on July 12, 2021.